jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //#intermezzo("Differential equations")[
 #intermezzo("Analytical vs numerical")[
 //What makes @eq-classnewtion non linear is that the variable $m_i$ - the mass of the $i#super("th")$ atom - acts as a coefficient on the second order derivative, whereas a constant value would make it linear.
 What makes it analytically unsolvable is that we cannot write this equation as a linear combination of elementary functions; i.e. a possible linear combination of polynomial and logarithmic functions.
-To return values for the potential energy however, we have to integrate the function and solve per each timestep of motion - a numerical solution.
+To return values for the potential energy however, we have to integrate the function and solve per timestep of motion - a numerical solution.
 This is computationally less efficient but gets the job done.
 ]

 To make this workable, we can make use of a Taylor expansion by: